Tomoyasu Hotei

 Tomoyasu Hotei (布袋 寅泰, Hotei Tomoyasu), also known simply as Hotei (/ˈhoʊteɪ/ HOH-tay), is a Japanese musician, singer-songwriter, composer, record producer and actor.
-With a career spanning more than 40 years, Hotei claims record sales of over 40 million copies and has collaborated with acclaimed artists from around the world.
+With a career spanning more than 40 years, Hotei claims record sales of over 40 million copies and has collaborated with artists from around the world.
 Hotei first rose to prominence in the 1980s as the guitarist for Boøwy, one of Japan's most popular rock bands, before starting a solo career.

-In 2003, he was ranked number 70 on HMV Japan's list of the 100 most important Japanese pop acts.
+In 2003, he was ranked number 70 on HMV's list of the 100 most important Japanese pop acts.
 He ranked second in a 2011 poll on who the Japanese people thought was the best guitarist to represent Japan.
 An iconic artist in his native Japan, he moved to London in 2005 and continues to perform and release music globally.
 Hotei's song "Battle Without Honor or Humanity" has been featured in numerous films, commercials, video games, and events, including Quentin Tarantino's feature film Kill Bill.